ombulabs/blog/_posts/2016-05-13-a-comprehensive-guide-to-interacting-with-imap-using-ruby.markdown

 ---

 A few times in the past I've had to interact with IMAP via Ruby, and wrapping your head around its API is not so easy.
-Not only is IMAP a bit obscure and cryptic, but Ruby's IMAP [documentation](http://ruby-doc.org/stdlib-2.2.3/libdoc/net/imap/rdoc/Net/IMAP.html) is not so great either.
+Not only is the IMAP API a bit obscure and cryptic, but Ruby's IMAP [documentation](http://ruby-doc.org/stdlib-2.2.3/libdoc/net/imap/rdoc/Net/IMAP.html) is not so great either.

 Searching the internet for examples doesn't yield too many results, so I'll try